HimanshuAroraDb/terraform-databricks-examples/examples/adb-unity-catalog-basic-demo/readme.md

 - Step3: Deploy the unity catalog metastore.
 - Step4: Attached the existing databricks workspace to metastore to enable unity catalog for the workspace.
 - Step5: Sync AAD groups to Databricks account.
 For this steps groups (and their member users, service principals) should have already been created beforehand in AAD.
-  - Note that in our example `account_unity_admin` group becomes the metastore admin and owner of all unity catalog objects (catalog, storage cred, external location and schemas).
+  - Note that in our example `account_unity_admin` group becomes the metastore admin, workspace admin and owner of all unity catalog objects (catalog, storage cred, external location and schemas).
   - `account_unity_admin` also becomes Databricks account admin.
   - Therefore, the user or principal running this example template should be a member of `account_unity_admin` group to successfully deploy all resources.
 - Step6: Sync user groups from account to workspace, this is also called identity federation.